Zanj Rebellion: Ali ibn Muhammad

 A modern map of the Mesopotamian Marshes.

-The leader of the revolt was Ali ibn Muhammad, an individual of uncertain background.
-Little is known about his family or early life due to a scarcity of information and conflicting accounts.
-According to one version, his paternal grandfather was descended from the Abd al-Qays and his mother was a member of Banu Asad ibn Khuzaymah.
-Some later commentators have presumed him to have been of Persian rather than Arab background, but other historians consider this to be unlikely.
-Ali himself claimed to have been descended from Ali, the son-in-law of the prophet Muhammad and fourth Rashidun Caliph, but this was largely rejected by Muslim historians of the era as false.
+The leader of the revolt was Ali ibn Muhammad.
+Little is known about his family or early life because of the scarcity of information and conflicting accounts of his ancestry.
+According to a genealogy reported by al-Tabari, his name was Ali ibn Muhammad ibn Abd al-Rahim.
+His paternal grandfather, Abd al-Rahim, was said to belong to the Arab tribe of Abd al-Qays, although he had been born in al-Taliqan, while Ali's mother, Qurrah, belonged to Banu Asad ibn Khuzaymah.
+Gwyn Campbell states that, although Ali was born near Rayy in Persia, he belonged through his paternal lineage to Abd al-Qays, a tribe of eastern Arabian origin.
+Philip Grant similarly describes him as probably an Arab from the village of Warzanin near Rayy.

 Regardless of his origins, Ali appears to have spent at least a part of his youth living in the area of Rayy, and at an unspecified date he moved to the Abbasid capital of Samarra, where he mixed with some of the influential slaves of Caliph al-Muntasir (r.
 861–862).
 In 863, he made his way from Samarra to Bahrayn (Eastern Arabia), where he pretended to be Shia and started to rouse the people into rebellion against the caliphate.
 Support for his cause quickly grew.
 A large number of Bahranis submitted to his authority and the kharaj (land taxes) were collected in his name.
 Despite this, his rebellion eventually failed due to opposition from the local inhabitants, whereupon Ali abandoned the region and relocated to the city of Basra in the Sawad in 868.